coda4/Album_Booklet/README.md

-# Learning_To_Code_Again
+# First Project
- A new starting point in the programming world.
+A booklet about a rock band's album